HuynhTanPhatT/Kickstarter-Project/README.md

 3. What is the success rate of fundraising based on the pledged amount and the original goal ?
 (Pledged / Goal)
 ![image](https://github.com/user-attachments/assets/1f324c9c-074f-4811-b774-46a94ace69bf)
 - `Games` ranked one  with the average funding rate **918.72%**.
 This highlights the strong community and supports.
-- `Comics` and **Comics** are potential categories in KickStarter with average rates ~787%, 645%, respectively.
-Additionally, these categories also in top categories having the high number of successfull projects.
+- `Comics` and `Comics` with average rates **787%** - **645%**, respectively.
+Additionally, these two categories not only raise significantly more in their targets, but also appear in top for successful projects.
-- **Journalism** & **Photography** seems like difficult to raise fund which only achieved less than 70%.
+- `Journalism` & `Photography` seems like difficult to meet their funding goals (less than 70% both categories)
-- **Dance** had top 1 success rate, however the pledged less than expected **85%**
+- `Dance` had top 1 success rate, however had a lower pledged amount than expected **85%**
 - 💡Overall, the data suggest that the **Kickstarter backers** tend to  favor **Entertainment, Creative and Art** projects(Games, Comics, Music).
 They show less support for categories like `Journalism` | `Photography`